ChechoTM1/ChechoTM1/README.md

 - 👋 Hi, I’m @ChechoTM1
-- 👀 I’m an programming student interested in all kinds of laguanges
+- 👀 I’m a programming student interested in all kinds of languages
 - 🌱 I’m currently learning pseudocode

 <!---